KRFOSS/kali-docs/arm/chromebook-nyan/index.md

 storage:
 ---

 The Acer Tegra Chromebook is an ultraportable laptop.
-It was quite a challenge, but we have a Kali image that runs great on Acer Tegra Chromebook.
 Boasting a Tegra K1 2.1GHz quad core processor and 4GB of RAM, the Chromebook is a fast ARM laptop.
 Kali Linux fits on an external full-size SD card on this machine which leaves the internal disk untouched.

 By default, the Kali Linux Acer Tegra Chromebook 13" image contains the [**kali-linux-default** metapackage](/docs/general-use/metapackages/) similar to most other platforms.
 If you wish to install extra tools please refer to our [metapackages page](/docs/general-use/metapackages/).